-Pain from quadriceps tendonitis is felt in the area at the bottom of the thigh, just above the patella.
-The pain is most noticeable when you move your knee.
-The more you move your knee, the more tenderness develops in the area of the tendon attachment above the kneecap.
+Pain from patellar tendonitis is felt just below the patella.
+The pain is most noticeable when you move your knee or try to kneel.
+The more you move your knee, the more tenderness develops in the area of the tendon attachment below the kneecap.

-There may be swelling in and around the quadriceps tendon.
+There may be swelling in and around the patellar tendon.
 It may be tender or very sensitive to touch.
 You may feel a sense of warmth or burning pain.
 The pain can be mild or in some cases the pain can be severe enough to keep the runner from running or other athletes from participating in their sport.
-Stiffness of the knee is common when you first get up in the morning (or after a long period of rest or inactivity), and during and after exercise.
+The pain is worse when rising from a deep squat position.
+Resisted quadriceps contraction with the knee straight also aggravates the condition.